anhuiyang/CV/README.md

 ## Hui-An Yang

-Junior full-stack software developer seeking a role to challenge and progress my skill in an agile environment
+Junior full-stack software developer seeking a role to challenge and progress in skill

 Recently switched to the technology industry from supply chain management.
 Having grown interested in tech out of its continuous problem solving and infinite depth of learning.